 Seven things to do when you turn 65 years young:

 - Familiarize yourself with Medicare and learn also about ‘Medicare Advantage’ – Selecting the right healthcare plan through Medicare can be overwhelming and downright stressful.
-Check our Medicare Kissimmee page to learn more.
-And if you’ll no longer have employee-sponsored healthcare, you’ll definitely want to look into getting a Medicare Advantage supplemental insurance policy.
+Check our Medicare Kissimmee page to learn more about what are the parts of Medicare so you can choose between Original Medicare and a Medicare Advantage plan.
+If you’ll no longer have employee-sponsored healthcare, you’ll definitely want to look into getting a Medicare Advantage plan — many Florida plans offer $0 monthly premiums and bundle hospital, medical, prescription drug, dental, and vision coverage.
+You have a 7-month Initial Enrollment Period starting 3 months before your 65th birthday — missing it can result in permanent premium penalties.

 - Determine if you can live a comfortable life after retiring – Just because you may be eligible for retirement doesn’t mean you’re truly ready for it — you should determine if you can live a comfortable life.

-- Avoid Penalties of Non Enrollment. – Consider the fact that at age 65 is usually the last time you can get a policy for a somewhat affordable rate.
-Speak with an expert agent to get your best option.
+- Avoid Penalties of Non Enrollment. – Consider the fact that age 65 is usually the last time you can get a policy for a somewhat affordable rate — and the last chance to enroll in Medicare without a lifelong penalty surcharge.
+Missing your Initial Enrollment Period means you may pay 10% more on your Part B premium for every 12 months you delayed, permanently.
+Speak with an expert agent to review your Medicare Advantage plans in Kissimmee Florida and avoid costly gaps in your coverage.

 - Get your legal documents in order and get a will and a power of attorney if you don’t have them already – Getting your wishes in order regarding healthcare, ongoing finances, and your estate is important.
 And having a legal will will ensure your final wishes are met and protect your assets.